hartenthaler/hh_metasearch/README.md

 **This is an alpha version.
 Do not install in productive webtrees systems!**

 ## What are the benefits of this module?
-+ allow CompGen "[Metasuche]()" to search for data in one or more webtrees trees
++ Allow CompGen "[Metasuche](https://meta.genealogy.net/)" to search for data in one or more webtrees trees.
-+ only data which is publicly available will be found
++ Only data which is publicly available will be found.
++ The result in JSON format is defined in the CompGen [GenWiki](https://wiki.genealogy.net/Metasuche/neue_Schnittstelle).

 ## Security note
 An access key can be stored in the module preferences in webtrees.
 If such a key is defined access is only allowed if the provided key is used in the URL and is identical to the authorization key in the webtrees database (settings).